DTM-software-engineering-BOOKBUDDY-AI/report/sections/11-selfevaluation/index.md

 This section provides a critical self-evaluation of the Bookbuddy project, assessing strengths, weaknesses, and lessons learned throughout the development process.

+## Alireza's Section
+This project was a significant learning journey, encompassing both the acquisition of a new technology stack---Flask and its related libraries like WTForms for forms and SQLAlchemy for database management---and the development of crucial teamwork skills.
+I embraced a project management role, which involved writing the product backlog on our Trello board and delegating tasks.
+My contributions also included creating the initial website design in Figma and collaborating with the team to define the project's pages and the overall user journey through the website.

+Following the initial planning and design phases, where we also distributed the front-end HTML, CSS, and JavaScript tasks, my focus shifted to the backend.
+I dedicated myself to understanding the Flask framework, its file structure, and how to configure routes in the main `app.py` file.
+Subsequently, I built key technical components such as the database, connected relevant APIs, and configured the user login and sign-up functionalities, linking them to the database.
+Although these technical aspects were entirely new to me, I thoroughly enjoyed the process of learning and implementing them.

 ## Xiuyue's Section
 For our BookBuddy project, I was responsible for the testing phase.
 I reviewed the lessons and adhered to a clear, well-organized testing structure, separating folders for different components-such as modules, routes, forms, etc. I also performed test-coverage and configuration checks to ensure the application’s reliability and compatibility.
 However, there are still some untested or overlooked directories that we can address in the near future.